-An acute injury or changes to the body over time can cause a pinched nerve in the shoulder.
+Acute injuries, tissue growth, and changes to bone formation can cause a pinched nerve in the shoulder.
 This article will identify common symptoms, causes, and treatments for the condition.

 A person may also have other symptoms, which include: